-4. Sharing of information and co-operation
+6. Sharing of information and co-operation

-- (1) Any board, committee and sub-committee appointed or established under these regulations may co-operate with other bodies in accordance with prevailing legislation, such co-operation to include, without limitation, the sharing of information and the observance of board, committee and sub-committee meetings.
-Such bodies include, without limitation: - (a) any bodies having statutory responsibility for the regulation of a relevant person; - (b) any bodies having statutory responsibility for the prevention or detection of crime, the apprehension or prosecution of offenders, or the assessment or collection of any tax or duty or of any imposition of a similar nature; - (c) any bodies having statutory responsibility for matters of public protection. - (2) Any board, committee and sub-committee appointed or established under these regulations may co-operate with Council and with any responsible officer or other board, committee or sub-committee of the Association; such co-operation to include, without limitation, the sharing of information and the observance of board, committee and sub-committee meetings. - (3) Any board, committee and sub-committee appointed or established under these regulations may share information with the relevant person's professional indemnity and (if different) fidelity guarantee insurers and, in the case of insolvency practice, the relevant person's enabling bond insurer, on the basis that the recipient treats the information as confidential - (4) Save as provided by paragraphs 4(1) to (3), all records and other documents produced to a board, committee and sub-committee in exercise by it of its powers hereunder shall be treated by the board, committee and sub-committee as confidential.
+(1) Any board, committee and sub-committee appointed or established under these regulations may co-operate with other bodies in accordance with prevailing legislation, such co-operation to include, without limitation, the sharing of information and the observing of board, committee and sub-committee meetings and hearings, including those conducted in private and their deliberations.
+Such bodies include, without limitation:

+- (a) any bodies having statutory responsibility for the regulation of a relevant person; - (b) any bodies having statutory responsibility for the prevention or detection of crime, the apprehension or prosecution of offenders, or the assessment or collection of any tax or duty or of any imposition of a similar nature; - (c) any bodies having statutory responsibility for matters of public protection; and - (d) any other body exercising an oversight regulatory function in relation to the Association.

+- (2) Any board, committee and sub-committee appointed or established under these regulations may co-operate with the Council and with any responsible officer or other board, committee or sub-committee of the Association; such co-operation to include, without limitation, the sharing of information and the observing of board, committee and sub-committee meetings. - (3) Any board, committee and sub-committee appointed or established under these regulations may share information with the relevant person's professional indemnity and (if different) fidelity guarantee insurers and, in the case of insolvency practice, the relevant person's enabling bond insurer, on the basis that the recipient treats the information as confidential. - (4) Save as provided by paragraphs 6(1) to (3), all records and other documents produced to a board, committee and sub-committee in exercise by it of its powers hereunder shall be treated by the board, committee and sub-committee as confidential. - (5) For the avoidance of doubt, the functions and activities covered by this paragraph 6 may be carried out without the consent of the relevant person.

-The Chartered Certified Accountants' Authorisation Regulations 1998
+The Chartered Certified Accountants' Authorisation Regulations 2014

-The Council of the Association of Chartered Certified Accountants, in exercise of the powers conferred on it by bye-laws 4, 5, 6, 27 and 28 of the Association's bye-laws and all other powers enabling it, hereby makes the following regulations:
+The Council of the Association of Chartered Certified Accountants, in exercise of the powers conferred on it by bye-laws 4, 5 and 6 of the Association's bye-laws and all other powers enabling it, hereby makes the following regulations:

-- (1) These regulations may be cited as The Chartered Certified Accountants' Authorisation Regulations 1998. - (2) These regulations as amended as set out herein shall come into force on 1 January 2012. - (3) These regulations shall apply to all members and to all persons who otherwise agree to be bound by them. - (4) These regulations may be amended by resolution of Council.
+- (1) These regulations may be cited as The Chartered Certified Accountants' Authorisation Regulations 2014, and shall come into force on 1 January 2014. - (2) These regulations shall apply to all persons who are subject to bye-laws 8 to 11 or who otherwise agree to be bound by them. - (3) These regulations may be amended by resolution of the Council.

-Admissions and Licensing Committee means a committee of individuals having the constitution, powers and responsibilities set out in The Chartered Certified Accountants' Regulatory Board and Committee Regulations 2008;
+Admissions and Licensing Committee means a committee of individuals having the constitution, powers and responsibilities set out in The Chartered Certified Accountants' Regulatory Board and Committee Regulations 2014;